firevale/cockroach-amqp-bridge/README.md

 # Cockroach to AMQP bridge

-#### Sync change data to RabbitMQ from Cockroach DB
+#### Sync change data to RabbitMQ from CockroachDB

 ## Introduction

 For traditional database, we have [Canal](https://github.com/alibaba/canal), [Maxwell](https://github.com/zendesk/maxwell) for mysql, or [pg-amqp-bridge](https://github.com/subzerocloud/pg-amqp-bridge) for Postgresql, to synchronize change data from database to rabbitmq.

-This tool achieves some features via [experimental core changefeed](https://www.cockroachlabs.com/docs/v20.2/stream-data-out-of-cockroachdb-using-changefeeds.html#create-a-core-changefeed) for CockroachDB.
+This tool achieves same feature via [experimental core changefeed](https://www.cockroachlabs.com/docs/v20.2/stream-data-out-of-cockroachdb-using-changefeeds.html#create-a-core-changefeed) for CockroachDB.

 ## Configuration